kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 # Version Agility

-Unlike QUIC, QMux does not define a mechanism for version negotiation.
+Unlike QUIC version 1, QMux does not include a built-in mechanism for version negotiation.
+However, as new versions of QUIC are specified, there may be a desire to define their reliable-byte-stream counterparts in a way that allows them to coexist with QMux.

-In large-scale deployments requiring service and protocol version discovery, QMux can and is likely to be implemented over TLS.
-The Application-Layer Protocol Negotiation Extension of TLS {{?ALPN=RFC7301}} is the favored mechanism to negotiate between an application protocol based on this specification and others.
+This section explores options such protocols might employ for version negotiation and upgrade.

+9.1.
+Incompatible Version Negotiation

+When a new QUIC version that provides a different interface to applications is specified, application protocols developed for that QUIC version might be assigned a new identifier for the TLS Application-Layer Protocol Negotiation (ALPN) extension [ALPN].

+Similarly, when TLS is the underlying transport, the reliable-byte-stream counterpart of such QUIC versions could rely on ALPN to negotiate whether the new protocol or QMux should be used.

-When ALPN is unavailable, first 8 bytes exchanged on the transport (i.e., the type field of the QX_TRANSPORT_PARAMETERS frame in the encoded form) can be used to identify if QMux is in use.
+When TLS is not the underlying transport, endpoints can use the first 8 bytes exchanged on the transport (i.e., the type field of the QX_TRANSPORT_PARAMETERS frame in the encoded form) to identify whether QMux is in use.

+[TODO: discuss how endpoints should behave when the first 8 bytes received are not QX_TRANSPORT_PARAMETERS.]

+9.2.
+Compatible Version Negotiation

+A newly defined counterpart might first start communication over QMux and then switch versions in-band during the session.
+The advantage of this approach is that, even when TLS is not in use, no additional round-trip is incurred for version negotiation.

+While QMux does not specify a concrete method, such a counterpart could define a new Transport Parameter that enumerates the protocols supported by the endpoints, and use it to discover supported versions and coordinate the switch.

 # Implementation Considerations